indigo-iam/iam-documentation/user-guide/api/scim_api.md

 }
 ```

-**Filtering** and **sorting** are not supported.
+SCIM **Filtering** and **sorting** of results are currently not supported.

 #### PUT `/scim/Users/{id}`

 Requires `ROLE_ADMIN` or scope `scim:write`.

 PUT performs a full update.
-Clients should retrieve the entire resource and then PUT the desired modifications as the operation
+Clients should retrieve the entire resource and
-overwrites all previously stored data.
+then PUT the desired modifications as the operation overwrites all previously
-A successful PUT operation returns a 200 OK response code and the entire
+stored data.
+A successful PUT operation returns a 200 OK response code and the
-resource within the response body.
+entire resource within the response body.

 Example of changing the userName from `john_lennon` to `j.lennon` and setting `active` as true: